mark-watson/Java-AI-Book/manuscript/reasoning.md

 ## Suggestions for Further Study

-This chapter has provided a brief introduction to PowerLoom, one of my favorite AI tools.
-I also showed you how to go about embedding the PowerLoom knowledge representation and reasoning systems in your Java programs.
+This chapter has provided a brief introduction to PowerLoom.
+I also showed you how to go about embedding PowerLoom in your Java programs to add capabilities for knowledge representation and reasoning.
 Assuming that you see benefit to further study I recommend reading through the PowerLoom manual and the presentations (PDF files) on the PowerLoom web site.
 As you read through this material it is best to have an interactive PowerLoom session open to try the examples as you read them.

 Knowledge Representation and Logic are huge subjects and I will close out this chapter by recommending a few books that have been the most helpful to me:

 -   *Knowledge Representation* by John Sowa.
 This has always been my favorite reference for knowledge representation, logic, and ontologies.
 -   *Artificial Intelligence, A Modern Approach* by Stuart Russell and Peter Norvig.
 A very good theoretical treatment of logic and knowledge representation.
 -   *The Art of Prolog* by Leon Sterling and Ehud Shapiro.
 Prolog implements a form of predicate logic that is less expressive than the descriptive logics supported by PowerLoom and OWL ([Chapter on Semantic Web](#semantic-web)).
 That said, Prolog is very efficient and fairly easy to learn and so is sometimes a better choice.
 This book is one of my favorite general Prolog references.

 The Prolog language is a powerful AI development tool.
-Both the open source SWI-Prolog and the commercial Amzi Prolog systems have good Java interfaces.
+Both open source, the SWI-Prolog and Amzi Prolog systems have good Java interfaces.
 I don’t cover Prolog in this book but there are several very good tutorials on the web if you decide to experiment with Prolog.

 We will continue [Chapter on Semantic Web](#semantic-web) with our study of logic-based reasoning systems in the context of the Semantic Web.